HomechevronRightBlogchevronRightAllchevronRightThe Importance of Bees

 BUILD A BEE HOTEL

 If you want to help the solitary bees, why not build them their very own hotel (they use them to lay their eggs and the young larvae will live there until they become adults).
 You can buy a ready-made option but if you’re feeling a bit more creative why not make your own.
-Have a look, you’ll find plenty of guides on how to do this including this one from The Woodland Trust.
+Have a look, you’ll find plenty of guides on how to do this including this one.

 Our top tips?
 Always place your bee boxes in a sunny spot about a metre above the ground making sure nothing can block the tunnel entrances.
 You should also make sure to point the entrance holes downwards, so the rain doesn’t get in and flood the place.
 Finally, plant some bee-friendly flowers underneath so that there is plenty of food available.